ncan33/STIF-2019/arduino_code/README.md

 The folder HX711_Arduino_Library needs to be placed in Arduino IDE's Library folder, or needs to be manually downloaded from the Arduino Libraries Manager located within the IDE.

-`HX711_Arduino_Library` is a library taken from: https://github.com/bogde/HX711
+`HX711_Arduino_Library` is taken from: https://github.com/bogde/HX711